There are a couple of points that most of us consumers can agree on when it comes to the major wireless carrier industry.

 We've already delved into the carrier network's unlimited plan earlier since it is the only postpaid monthly plan now, but you can learn more about Sprint's unlimited plan here.

 Admittedly, Sprint's Unlimited service is cheaper compared to the other major carrier's unlimited options.
 You can always take a moment to compare unlimited plans between Sprint and its competition.

 Sprint Data Plans

-Sprint has a data-only service, which is known as Mobile Broadband.
+Sprint has several data-only plans in the form of a service, known as Mobile Broadband.
 This pass offers 3G/4G data without any further commitment.

 These monthly passes range from 3GB to 30GB.
 If you plan to do a lot of video streaming and mobile web browsing, you may want to refer to our very own data calculator to determine your needs.

 Compare: Find a cheap Sprint SIM Card